 Stay Safe by using your Common Sense on Safari.

-Common Sense on Safari is The Rule of the Day – Don’t leave Home without it.
+Common Sense on Safari is The Rule of the Day – Don’t Leave Home without it.

 After the extended lockdowns and mandates, many might want to ignore sound advice.
-Others may feel like cutting loose and throwing all cautions to the wind.
+Others may feel like cutting loose and throwing all caution to the wind.
 Such thoughts leave out the most crucial ingredient for successful Travel, “Common Sense.”

 More than ever, the rule of Travel is to bring a dose of Common Sense and don’t Leave Home without it.
 That is our advice as you prepare for your Safari in Uganda.